slyval/guidelines/Guidelines/REST API Guidelines.md

 #### Payload
 ##### Successful Responses
 When a request has been successful, a payload is normally expected for most of the methods.
-Th
+The following should be used as a guideline:

+ 1. GET - a response payload is expected to contain the retrieved resources or collection.
+ 2. POST - a response is optional.
+If provided, it should be the created reso

 ##### Error Handling
 When a failure has a occured, a response body must include an error payload.
 The structure of the error payload should be as follows. :